seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab01-Design-a-Governance-Solution/LabExercise-1.md

 6. Expand the all the child managment groups which you created on this exercise and can see the subscriptions assigned to each management group.

-In this exercise you have created three child management groups and add subscriptions on it.
+7. In this exercise you have created three child management groups and added subscriptions to it.

-### Clean up resources

->**Note : Please do not delete resources you deployed in this lab.
-You will reference them in the next lab of this module.**

 #### Review